Where To Watch 4th Of July Fireworks Around Tri-State Area

-NEW YORK (CBSNewYork) — Believe it or not, June is almost over.
+NEW YORK (CBSNewYork) — Believe it or not, June is now over.
 That means it’s time to look forward to the Fourth of July fireworks.

 Last year’s celebrations were scaled down because of the pandemic, but many are expected to return this year.